-that a certain word is borrowed or not, but this is very difficult to measure.
-Intuitively, one would think that, although the word dúhano is an earlier loan from Serbian than the word čókano from Romanian, the similarity of Hungarian dohány might evoke a sense of the word being less old.
-The fact that there is only slight hesitation concerning the oblique forms of sókro does not really justify this as the current speakers of Northern Vlax Romani in Hungary have no access to Romanian at all.
+Psycholinguistic factors might interfere in the form of the extent to which a native speaker "feels" that a certain word is borrowed or not, but this is very difficult to measure.
+Intuitively, one would think that, although the word $d\acute{u}hano$ is an earlier loan from Serbian than the word $e\acute{o}kano$ from Romanian, the similarity of Hungarian $doh\acute{a}ny$ might evoke a sense of the word being less old.
+The fact that there is only slight hesitation concerning the oblique forms of $s\acute{o}kro$, a word borrowed from Romanian, does not really justify this as the current speakers of Northern Vlax Romani in Hungary have no access to Romanian at all.
 If the most important factor were the inherited or borrowed nature of a word, then, without direct access to the donor language, this factor would start to become obscure and there should be more hesitation, or, alternatively, the nominal classes would remain absolutely rigid, with no variation at all.

-All in all, we have to dismiss the notion of the strict inherited-borrowed dichotomy, and thus, its erosion and any 'interaction' (Elšík 2000: 23) between the two layers, too.
+All in all, we have to dismiss the notion of the strict inherited-borrowed dichotomy, and thus, its erosion and any 'interaction' (Elšík 2000, 23) between the two layers, too.
 The two layers do not exist as there are no two specific and unique morphological systems used for one and the other; their inflection, strictly taken, is not different.
 What we must see clearly is that there are two patterns existing within the masculine paradigm of nouns ending in -o, and the choice may depend on several factors, including the overall frequency of the patterns.
-It is also true that the predominance of -os-/-on- forms in the case of sókro, for example, can be the result of the frequency of the paradigm of $f \overline{0}r o$ 'town', where high token frequency may be the reason for the apparent lack of variation.
+It is also true that the predominance of -os-/-on- forms in the case of $s\delta kro$, for example, can be the result of the frequency of the forms of the particular paradigm itself (token frequency applied to paradigms), like in the case of the paradigm of $f\delta ro$ 'town', where high token frequency may be the reason for the apparent lack of variation.
 On the other hand, variation in the case of the oblique form of a word like čókano 'hammer' can be the result of its lower token frequency.
 Other cognitive processes might play a role, too.
 For example, the extent of embeddedness is difficult to measure, but it may consist of such factors as how deeply embedded the word is mentally in language use, or what other notions might come into play, like even intuitions concerning the "Gypsyness" of the word.

-6 The feminine oblique plural base
+6. The feminine oblique plural base